jhap1982/giveituruguay/2011/2011-11-15 - Manchester Evening News Arena, Manchester, England/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Tell Me Baby
+3. Tell Me Baby
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-Can't Stop
+7. Can't Stop
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Hard to Concentrate
+9. Hard to Concentrate
-Right on Time
+10. Right on Time
-Did I Let You Know
+11. Did I Let You Know
-Under the Bridge
+12. Under the Bridge
-Higher Ground
+13. Higher Ground
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Soul to Squeeze
+18. Soul to Squeeze
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes